Slew of rapidly intensifying hurricanes portends trouble in a warming world

 The 2020 season will go down in history for the dominance of the fast-blooming storms that prowled the Atlantic, raising the question of whether this is the new normal.

 Two of the storms that intensified at the fastest rates occurred in the past two weeks, which is unusually late in the hurricane season.
-Hurricanes Eta and Iota each intensified by 80 mph in 24 hours, a rate that had been achieved just eight times before this year, and never after October, says research meteorologist Sam Lillo of the University of Colorado at Boulder.
+Hurricanes Eta and Iota each intensified by 80 mph in 24 hours, a rate that had been achieved just eight times before this year, and never after October, said research meteorologist Sam Lillo of the University of Colorado at Boulder.

-Based on recent peer reviewed studies he co-wrote, meteorologist Jim Kossin of the National Oceanic and Atmospheric Administration (NOAA), said it’s clear that the odds of a storm rapidly intensifying have increased compared to what they were just a few decades ago.
+Based on recent peer-reviewed studies he co-wrote, meteorologist Jim Kossin of the National Oceanic and Atmospheric Administration (NOAA), said it’s clear that the odds of a storm rapidly intensifying have increased compared with what they were just a few decades ago.

 Hurricanes are strengthening faster in the Atlantic, and climate change is a big reason why, scientists say